-Opportunity for Hawaii elementary public and charter schools in eligible regions to participate in an arts-themed field trip and learning experience.
-This program consists of professional development for teachers, a visit to an arts museum, and a classroom visit by an artist.
+Opportunity for Hawaii elementary public and charter schools in eligible areas to participate in an arts-themed field trip and learning experience.
+This program consists of professional development for teachers, a visit to an art museum, and a classroom visit by an artist.
 Eligible applicants are located in Oahu.
 The goal of the program is to actively engage students and teachers through activities connected to current arts standards and ELA Common Core Standards.

 A Unique 4-Part Museum Learning Experience:

-The Art Bento Concept is compact, cohesive and modular (like the convenient lunch-time favorite).
+The Art Bento Concept is compact, cohesive, and modular.
 Each segment complements the last and scaffolds to the next.
 Inquiry-based activities connect to current Fine Arts and ELA Common Core Standards.

 Art Bento Objectives: